 Active management of placental birth

 In the 1950s syntocinon (pitocin) hit the birth scene.
 Syntocinon is an artificial version of oxytocin and is now used extensively for induction of labour, augmentation of labour and to ‘actively manage’ the birth of the placenta.
 It differs from endogenous oxytocin in the way it is released into the blood stream – ie. in a consistent dose rather than in pulse like waves.
-Syntocinon is also unable to cross the blood-brain barrier and influence instinctive bonding behaviour (check out Moberg’s book about how oxytocin influences behaviour).
+Syntocinon is also unable to cross the maternal blood-brain barrier and influence instinctive bonding behaviour.

 When used to actively manage placental birth, syntocinon mimics the physiology described above by initiating uterine contractions.
-How active management is carried out varies considerably and this drives midwifery students mad.
+How active management is carried out varies considerably (Kearney, Reed, Kynn et al. 2019) and this drives midwifery students mad.
 Different practitioners do their own thing, and the literature is also inconsistent.
 Essentially syntocinon (10iu) is given to the mother by injection after the birth of the baby (although sometimes syntometrine).
-The cord is clamped and cut, and the placenta is usually pulled out using controlled cord traction – see the horrible picture above.
+The cord is clamped and cut, and the placenta is usually pulled out using controlled cord traction.
 The order and timing of these interventions varies, although obviously pulling the placenta out comes last.
 The areas of debate/negotiation are:

 - Whether to ‘drain’ the placenta: If the cord has been prematurely clamped, some of the baby’s blood is trapped in the placenta – this makes the placenta bigger and more bulky, and in theory/experience more difficult to get out.
 There is no research to support this… but many midwives will leave the placenta end of the cord unclamped and drain the trapped blood prior to attempting to deliver the placenta.
-Personally, this is my preference as I notice it is much easer to get an empty placenta out.
+Personally, this is my preference as I notice it is much easier to get an empty placenta out.
 Something I learned while collecting cord blood.
-Of course it is even better if all that blood is in the baby to whom it belongs.
+Of course, it is even better if all that blood is in the baby.